verana-labs/verre/README.md

 ## Notes
 - The method supports ECS (Entity Credential Schema) identifiers such as `ORG`, `PERSON`, `USAR-AGENT`, and `SERVICE`.
-- The function exits early if both `proofOfTrust` and `provider` are found during credential processing.
+- The function exits early if both `issuerCredential` and `verifiableService` are found during credential processing.

 This method is essential for resolving and validating DIDs in a trusted ecosystem.